bormaxi8080/osint-timeline/DRAFT.md

 Varanus.
 A command line spider monitoring tool.
 This tool wraps an API POST request to scrapinghub's job and other data storage API: https://github.com/scrapinghub/varanus

+Skinfer is a tool for inferring and merging JSON schemas: https://github.com/scrapinghub/skinfer

+SquatSquasher - A tool to find domains (by primary domain name) that can be used for type squatting and other phishing attacks: https://github.com/Stuub/SquatSquasher

+Discover more subdomains during your recon by extracting subdomains from TLS certificates.
+Integrate Cero into your recon automation for better results: https://github.com/glebarez/cero

 ----

 **AI:**